LGBTQ community: Consumerism

-In a survey carried out in 2021, Gallup found that 7.1% of U.S. adults identify as "lesbian, gay, bisexual, transgender, or something other than straight or heterosexual".

 Marketing

-Marketing towards the LGBT community was not always a strategy among advertisers.
-For the last three to four decades, Corporate America has created a market niche for the LGBT community.
+Marketing towards the LGBTQ community was not always a strategy among advertisers.
+For the last three to four decades, Corporate America has created a market niche for the LGBTQ community.
 Three distinct phases define the marketing turnover: 1) shunning in the 1980s, 2) curiosity and fear in the 1990s, and 3) pursuit in the 2000s.

-Just recently, marketers have picked up the LGBT demographic.
+In recent years, marketing oriented towards the LGBTQ dynamic has increased.
 With a spike in same-sex marriage in 2014, marketers are figuring out new ways to tie in a person's sexual orientation to a product being sold.
-In efforts to attract members of the LGBT community to their products, market researchers are developing marketing methods that reach these new families.
+In efforts to attract members of the LGBTQ community to their products, market researchers are developing marketing methods that reach these new families.
 Advertising history has shown that when marketing to the family, it was always the wife, the husband, and the children.
-But today, that is not necessarily the case.
+Today, that is not necessarily the case.
 There could be families of two fathers or two mothers with one child or six children.
 Breaking away from the traditional family setting, marketing researchers notice the need to recognize these different family configurations.

-One area that marketers are subject to fall under is stereotyping the LGBT community.
-When marketing towards the community, they may corner their target audience into an "alternative" lifestyle category that ultimately "others" the LGBT community.
-Sensitivity is of importance when marketing towards the community.
-When marketing towards the LGBT community, advertisers respect the same boundaries.
+One area that marketers are subject to fall under is stereotyping the LGBTQ community.
+When marketing towards the community, they may corner their target audience into an "alternative" lifestyle category that ultimately "others" the LGBTQ community.
+Sensitivity is important when marketing towards the community.
+When marketing towards the LGBTQ community, advertisers respect the same boundaries.

-Marketers also refer to LGBT as a single characteristic that makes an individual.
-Other areas can be targeted along with the LGBT segment such as race, age, culture, and income levels.
+Marketers also refer to LGBTQ as a single characteristic that makes an individual.
+Other areas can be targeted along with the LGBTQ segment such as race, age, culture, and income levels.
 Knowing the consumer gives these marketers power.